bretgithub/word_guess_game/README.md

 I modified the requirements because I was not interested in displaying losses or wins, you either win and the game reselts or you run out of guesses and the game resets, the counter is set on the guesses left so I met the requirement there and made a more realistic game experience.

 On top of the requirements and modifications listed above, I added:
-* alerts to let the user know when they won or lost and what the correct letter was
+* Alerts to let the user know when they won or lost and what the correct letter was
-* if the user chose a letter they had already chosen, the user is alerted to picj another letter
+* If the user chose a letter they had already chosen, the user is alerted to picj another letter
-* the counter only decreases if the user only pics a unique wrong letter, not a repeat
+* The counter only decreases if the user only pics a unique wrong letter, not a repeat
-* the game resets after the user won or lost
+* The game resets after the user won or lost

 The exercise had us manipulate:
 * Functions